8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrShaderSubroutine.rst

 Example 3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following sets the colourr of all voxels to be blue, and sets their scale to 0 if they are below 1m in the data's object space.
+The following sets the color of all voxels to be blue, and sets their scale to 0 if they are below 1m in the data's object space.

 .. code-block:: none